otrosien/zuul-demo/README.md

 ## 1) Non-ribbon mode

 The non-ribbon mode is using a combination of jersey-client and Apache HttpComponents.
 For timeouts it can only take a low-level socket timeout.
-The calls are not backed by hystrix and there is no client-side load balancing possibility.
+The calls are not backed by Hystrix and there is no client-side load balancing possibility.

 Defaults: